 Learn how to build a bobber and you'll have the knowledge that most people wish they had.
 And if you actually build it you'll have the skills that are the envy of metalworkers and craftsmen around the world.

 It sounds a little romantic doesn't it?
 Well, most people dream about building bikes, and building a bobber is one of the most popular choices.
 But less than 1% of those dreamers actually learn how to build a bobber and have something to show for it.

-In my opinion bobbers are bad ass.
-But then there are others who think they are ugly.
+In my opinion bobbers are bad ass, and they

 Here's a basic blueprint on how to build a bobber:

 If you have never built a bike before and you don't have any metalworking skills (particularly welding) then you should start with a bobber kit bike, or a bobber rolling chassis.

 a bobber rolling chassis if have some skills in modifying or working

 with metal because when you may get a rolling chassis that you'll have

 to modify to fit the engine and other components.
 But some already have